 1. What is gonorrhea?

 Gonorrhea infection is caused by a bacterium called Neisseria gonorrhoeae.
 The bacterium can be transmitted during vaginal, oral or anal sexual contact with an infected person.
-If left untreated, it can lead to infertility and serious pregnancy-related complications, such as premature delivery and tubal pregnancy.
+If left untreated in women, it can lead to infertility and serious pregnancy-related complications, such as premature delivery and tubal pregnancy.

 2. If a gonorrhea infection usually doesn't cause symptoms, why is it necessary to get treated?